jules2689/trudeau/trudeau/2020-04-18/post_news.md

-It's a smart idea because, obviously, this is the first wave of some sports being shutdown, but I'm not sure soccer and other things are going to restarting up quickly any time soon and there may be other places where that will work, too.
+It's a smart idea because, obviously, this is the first wave of some sports being shutdown, but I'm not sure soccer and other things are going to be starting up quickly any time soon and there may be other places where that will work, too.